Tareq Omairi, PhD, PMP, FHEA

 The Learning & Development Scientist

-Dr. Tareq Omairi is a champion of multilateral, multidisciplinary learning and Development initiatives.
-Combining the experience of working in the scientific, humanitarian, and international relations sectors, to lead synergetic training initiatives where multifaceted collaboration is key.
+With the insight of working in four continents, experience in collaborating with policy-makers, security experts, and scientists, I bring the approach of facilitating multilateral, multidisciplinary collaboration initiatives.
+Combining the experience of working in the scientific, humanitarian, and international relations sectors, to lead synergetic initiatives where multifaceted collaboration is key.

-He has received many awards and fellowships, including two conference awards from NASA, Santander Bank Group, The Golden Medal of Excellence from the Ministery of Higher Education in Iraq, and the Worldwide Universities Network.
+I am a certified Project Manager (PMP), and a Fellow of the British Higher Education Academy (FHEA).
+I received several awards and fellowships, including two conference awards from NASA, Santander Bank Group, The Golden Medal of Excellence from the Ministery of Higher Education in Iraq, and a research collaboration grant from the Worldwide Universities Network.